Unsupported Browser

 • Lung cancer accounts for the most cancer deaths, causing more deaths than prostate, breast, and colon cancers combined.
 Roughly 25% of cancer deaths can be attributed to lung cancer.

-• The U.S. Preventive Services Task Force (USPSTF) recommends annual lung cancer screenings with a low-dose CT scan for adults ages 50 to 80 with a 20-pack-year smoking history who currently smoke or have quit smoking within the past 15 years.
-The American Cancer Society also recently expanded its guidelines to encourage screening among this same population regardless of how many years ago they quit.
+• The U.S. Preventive Services Task Force recommends annual lung cancer screenings with a low-dose CT scan for adults ages 50 and older who have a history of smoking or who have quit smoking within the past 15 years.
+Your primary care doctor can help determine if you qualify for screening.

-• Only about 6% of eligible patients are routinely screened for lung cancer, which is dramatically lower than rates for screening mammograms (80%) and colorectal cancer screening (70%).
-In some states, screening rates are as low as 1%.
+• Only about 16% of eligible patients are routinely screened for lung cancer, which is dramatically lower than rates for screening mammograms (80%) and colorectal cancer screening (70%).
+In some states, lung cancer screening rates are less than 10%.

 • Some symptoms of lung cancer include difficulty breathing and coughing up blood, but these symptoms tend to appear when the disease has already spread and is more advanced.